 The Bible Gap: Spanning the Distance Between Scripture and Theology | Fr.
 Benedict Ashley, O.P.

 The Divine Authority of Scripture vs. the "Hermeneutic of Suspicion" | James Hitchcock

 Carl E. Olson is the editor of IgnatiusInsight.com and moderator of the Insight Scoop blog.

-He has written for numerous Cathlic periodicals and is a regular contributor to National Catholic Register and Our Sunday Visitor newspapers.
+and has written for numerous Catholic periodicals.
 He has a Masters in Theological Studies from the University of Dallas.

 Carl resides in a top secret location in the Northwest somewhere between Portland,